ORCID/orcid-member-services/README.md

     - Run `bash mvnw`
     - Wait for it to start

-At this point, all required services are up and running, time to start the `user-settings-service`
+At this point, all required services are up and running, time to start the `user-settings-service` and `assertion-services`

 ### Start the user-settings-service